 Skip to main content

-How safe is your building?
-For most people, this question probably evokes ideas about structural integrity, or security systems.
-However, there’s another crucial aspect most people fail to consider.
+For most people, this question likely evokes thoughts of structural integrity or the presence of security systems.
+While these are critical considerations, there’s another equally important aspect that often goes overlooked: communication.
 In emergencies, first responders save lives and protect property, including the building itself.
-But in order to do so, they need clear and timely radio communication in all areas of the building.
+But to do their job effectively, they need clear, uninterrupted radio communication in all areas of the building.

 What is Public Safety DAS?